carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-For packed types, TargetData.cpp::getTypeInfo() returns alignment that is equal to the type size.
-It works but can be overly conservative as the alignment of specific packed types are target dependent.
+For vector types, TargetData.cpp::getTypeInfo() returns alignment that is equal to the type size.
+It works but can be overly conservative as the alignment of specific vector types are target dependent.

 //===---------------------------------------------------------------------===//